abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 anxiety, worry, project, or activity—it helps to provide a perspective.
 Oh, this is only my impression.
 Now I see.

-We get caught up in thinking, I have my name written on this particular issue.
+We get caught up in thinking, *I have my name written on this particular issue.
 It’s mine.
 I’m responsible for this project.
 I have to dig this hole.
 I have to fix this railing.
-I’m the one who has to pay the debt.
+I’m the one who has to pay the debt.*
 It seems so real and important, so much like it’s the center of the world.
 We see what the mind has put onto it, what Luang Por Chah would call “a mind-attended thing.”
 He would say, “Everything is mind attended.”
-Even though in the Abhidhamma it says there are some things which are mind attended and there are some things which are not mind attended, Luang Por Chah would say, “Well, actually, everything is mind attended.”
+Even though in the Abhidhamma it says there are some things which are mind-attended and there are some things which are not mind-attended, Luang Por Chah would say, “Well, actually, everything is mind-attended.”
 As soon as we know about something, we form an opinion, make a judgment, and create things with our thoughts.

 A simple event like a snowfall, a change of the landscape, and we’re reminded that this particular thing that’s so significant to us is only